-3.6.
+3.7.
 Image Data Acquisition

-This activity involves the acquisition of image data for a subject at either time point.
-It includes details of data acquisition that are necessary to reliably meet the Profile Claim.
+This activity involves acquisition of image data for a subject at either time point.
+It includes details necessary to reliably meet the Profile Claim.
+This activity applies to every patient.
+The Protocol Design activity (Section 3.5) touches on some similar parameters, but addresses details that are not done for each patient, such as designing standard protocols and validating their performance with phantoms.

-3.6.1 Discussion
+3.7.1 Discussion

 CT scans for tumor volumetric analysis can be performed on any equipment that complies with the specifications set out in this Profile.
-However, we strongly encourage performing all CT scans for an individual subject on the same platform (manufacturer, model and version) which we expect will further reduce variation.
+However, we strongly encourage performing all CT scans for an individual subject on the same scanner manufacturer, model and version which we expect will further reduce variation.

 Many scan parameters can have direct or indirect effects on identifying, segmenting and measuring tumors.
 To reduce this potential source of variance, all efforts should be made to have as many of the scan parameters as possible consistent with the baseline.

-Consistency with the baseline implies a need for a method to record and communicate the baseline settings and make that information available at the time and place that subsequent scans are performed.
-Although it is conceivable that the scanner could retrieve prior/baseline images and extract acquisition parameters to encourage consistency, such interoperability mechanisms are not defined or mandated here beyond requiring that certain fields be populated in the image header.
-Similarly, managing and forwarding the data files when multiple sites are involved may exceed the practical capabilities of the participating sites.
-Sites should be prepared to use manual methods instead.
+Acquisition Protocols are often selected by the technologist at scan time based on the procedure requested in the modality worklist.
+For the measurements to be conformant, this Profile requires that the protocol used has been validated (e.g. by a physicist) to meet certain requirements and performance metrics (see Section 3.5.2).
+The site will need to find some way to communicate to the technologist which protocols have been validated.
+This may be something in the protocol names, or a paper list for the technologist to consult, or a special pick-list on the modality console.
+Or a site might validate ALL protocols for a given procedure so that any protocol the technologist selects will have been validated.

-Image Header recordings of the key parameter values facilitate meeting and confirming the requirements to be consistent with the baseline scan.
+Image Header recordings of parameter values facilitates confirming conformance.

-The goal of parameter consistency is to achieve consistent performance.
-Parameter consistency when using the same scanner make/model generally means using the same values.
-Parameter consistency when the baseline was acquired on a different make/model may require some “interpretation” to achieve consistent performance since the same values may produce different behavior on different models.
-See Section 3.4 "Protocol Design".

-Coverage of additional required anatomic regions (e.g. to monitor for metastases in areas of likely disease) depends on the requirements of the clinical trial or local clinical practice.
-In baseline scans, the tumor locations are unknown and may result in a tumor not being fully within a single breath-hold, making it “unmeasurable” in the sense of this Profile.
+The Localizer provides on opportunity for the technologist to observe and mitigate artifact sources.

 For subjects needing two or more breath-holds to fully cover an anatomic region, different tumors may be acquired on different breath-holds.
 It is still necessary that each tumor be fully included in images acquired within a single breath-hold to avoid discontinuities or gaps that would affect the measurement.

 Scan Plane (transaxial is preferred) may differ between subjects due to the need to position for physical deformities or external hardware.
 For an individual subject, a consistent scan plane will reduce unnecessary differences in the appearance of the tumor.

-Recording of Anatomic Coverage by the Acquisition Device may or may not depend on attention and interaction by the Technologist.
+A vertical scan plane (no tilt) is expected for all imaging except some head and neck exams.

-3.6.2 Specification
+3.7.2 Specification